bhanuteja2001/Take-home-DE/README.md

 ![Alt text](screenshots/summary-data.png)

 #### Cleaned Data

 **Note**: The `cleaned-data` topic will not show any values because all input records have an Android version of 2.3.0, meaning no records are filtered out based on this criterion.

+## Future Scope a.k.a Additional Questions

+### 1. How would you deploy this application in production?

+- **Containerization**: Use Docker to containerize your application, ensuring consistency across environments.
+- **Orchestration**: Deploy using Kubernetes for managing and scaling containers efficiently.
+- **CI/CD Pipelines**: Implement continuous integration and deployment pipelines to automate testing and deployment.

+### 2. What other components would you want to add to make this production ready?

+- **Monitoring and Logging**: Integrate tools like Prometheus and Grafana for monitoring and the ELK stack (Elasticsearch, Logstash, Kibana) for centralized logging.
+- **Security Enhancements**: Implement SSL/TLS for encrypted communication and configure authentication and authorization for Kafka.
+- **Alerting System**: Set up alerts for critical failures or performance issues using tools like PagerDuty or Opsgenie.

+### 3. How can this application scale with a growing dataset?

+- **Kafka Partitioning**: Increase the number of partitions in Kafka topics to distribute load across multiple consumers.
+- **Horizontal Scaling**: Deploy additional instances of consumers and producers to handle increased load.
+- **Asynchronous Processing**: Use asynchronous message handling to improve throughput and reduce latency.
+- **Load Balancing**: Implement load balancing strategies to evenly distribute traffic across instances.

+By implementing these strategies, your application can efficiently handle production workloads, ensure reliability, and scale with growing data volumes.